NREL/OpenOA/readme.md

 >>> openoa.__version__
 ```

+#### Installation Options

+There are a number of installation options that can be used, depending on the use case, which can be
+installed with the following pattern `pip install "openoa[opt1,opt2]"` (`pip install .` is still
+allowed with this usage).

+- `develop`: for linting, automated formatting, and testing
+- `docs`: for building the documentation
+- `examples`: for the full Jupyter Lab suite
+- `renalysis`: for accessing and processing MERRA2 and ERA5 data
+- `nrel-wind`: for accessing the NREL WIND Toolkit

 #### Common Installation Issues

 - In Windows you may get an error regarding geos_c.dll.
 To fix this install Shapely using: